 Anesthesia Options for Our Patients

-During outpatient dental surgery, there are a variety of anesthesia, or sedation options, available for Glendale dental patients.
+During outpatient dental surgery, there are a variety of anesthesia, or sedation options, available for Pasadena dental patients.
 These include:

 - Local Anesthesia